QEST + FORMATS 2026

 Criteria

 The goal of this initiative is to encourage research that is openly accessible and reproducible also in the future (time-proof).
-The AE Committee will assign a score to the artifact based on the notion of reproducibility as detailed in the EAPLS guidelines.
-The AEC will focus on both “Functional” and “Available” aspects by evaluating:
+The AE Committee (AEC) will evaluate the artifact according to the following criteria, which are based on the EAPLS guidelines.

 For example, artifacts that need to download third-party material using a network connection, e.g. to retrieve external dependencies not bundled in the artifact, will not be considered future-proof.
 In contrast, if dependencies are bundled in the artifact and installed with automated script, the artifact can be considered future-proof.